 Governance structure and interaction with Graduate Schools

-The Postgraduate Research (PGR) Executive is chaired by the Pro-Vice-Chancellor for Research and Innovation, and meets five times per year.
+The Doctoral College Executive (previously the Postgraduate Research Executive) is chaired by the Pro-Vice-Chancellor for Research and Innovation, and meets five times per year.
 The Head of PGR Service is its Secretary.
-In 2019-20 we expect to rename this committee the Doctoral College Executive.

-Each Faculty has a Graduate School, for which the Postgraduate Research Service provides most of the administration working from the Postgraduate Research Office in the Elizabeth Fry Building.
+Each Faculty has a Graduate School, for which the Postgraduate Research Service provides most of the administration working from the Postgraduate Research Office on campus.
 Other administration is provided by the Faculty PGR Training Coordinator and any local support staff involved in supporting the Faculty Associate Dean for Postgraduate Research or the Training Coordinator.
 A Graduate School Executive (GSE) in each Faculty is chaired by the Faculty Associate Dean for Postgraduate Research; a Postgraduate Research Officer acts as its Secretary.

 The Norwich Bioscience Institutes (NBI) Graduate School is administered by staff within the Postgraduate Research Service based at the NBI Graduate School Office in Earlham Institute, working with other NBI staff.
 It has a Graduate School Executive including PGR Directors from the John Innes Centre (JIC), The Sainsbury Laboratory (TSL), the Earlham Institute (EI) and the Quadram Institute Bioscience (QIB).
 The NBI GSE is chaired by the NRP Biosciences DTP Director; the Secretary is the NBI Graduate Studies Manager.